 First introduced in Windows 7 and Windows Server 2008 R2, Windows Printing Driver Isolation feature, removed an isolated driver from the print spooler process and loaded it into a sandbox.
-If an isolated driver experienced crash, the print spooler process would not be affected.
+If an isolated driver experienced a crash, the print spooler process would not be affected.

 Application Isolation feature in Windows 10

-Application Isolation is a new printing feature in Windows 8 and in Windows Server 2012 that isolates applications from print drivers so that applications do not crash if a print driver crashes, making the application more stable.
-This feature extends an existing Windows 7 feature (SplWoW64) to cover all printing scenarios in Windows Server 2012 and Windows 8.
+Application Isolation is a printing feature in Windows 10/8 that isolates applications from print drivers so that applications do not crash if a print driver crashes, making the application more stable.
+This feature extends an existing Windows feature (SplWoW64) to cover all printing scenarios in Windows Server and Windows 10/8.

 Disable Application Isolation